Shipwrecked and stranded off the coast of Panama

 The daylight made yet another impending danger ever more vivid.
 The mast was badly damaged and twisting at such an angle it was clear that it could snap and hurt people at any moment.

 In the distance we started to see the vague shape of hope.
-Initially it was so vague you do everything you can to not let your emotions run wild.
+Initially it was so vague I found myself doing everything I could to not let my emotions run wild.
 BUT as the fishermen came firmly into view, we went ballistic, an ecstatic blur of waving orange and whistles.

 The reef was so dangerous; they had to circumnavigate it for some time before working out how to get across.
 They owed us nothing, yet, the Kuna fishermen swam into the raging waves on the reef edge, using harpoons to steady themselves as they neared our wreck.

 The first four bravely joined them and ventured back to the fishing boat.